November 13, 2013

 Then Mary took a pound of very costly oil of Spikenard, anointed the feet of Jesus, and wiped His feet with her hair.
 And the house was filled with the fragrance of the oil.
 (John 12:3)

 The first time I smelled Spikenard, I wasn’t sure what I thought.
 I detected the slight hint of Valerian, which I’m not overly fond of.
 I wondered if Jesus really enjoyed the aroma when Mary poured it on his feet.
-However, after learning more about the amazing benefits of essential oils, I had to wonder if it was the scent of Mary’s motives that Jesus found pleasing, rather than the scent of the oil (Mark 14:9).
+However, after learning more about the amazing benefits of essential oils, I had to wonder if what Jesus found pleasing had more to do with the scent of Mary’s motives, than it did the scent of the oil (Mark 14:9).

 A tranquilizing relative of the Valerian family, Spikenard has the most powerful sedative action in aromatherapy and it is often recommended for relieving stress.
-The relaxing properties of this precious oil calms nerves and eases anxiety.
+The relaxing properties of this precious oil has been known to sooth nerves and ease anxiety.
 Historically, it has been used to treat mental disorders, as well as to calm those in trauma.

 “Assuredly, I say to you, wherever this gospel is preached in the whole world, what this woman has done will also be told as a memorial to her.”
 Mark 14:9

-I have often wondered if that may be why Mary chose Spikenard to anoint our Lord.
-Perhaps that is at least part of why Jesus was so impressed by her sacrifice (He always considers heart motive).
+I have often wondered why Mary chose Spikenard to anoint our Lord.
+Now, after learning about some of the properties of the oil, I have to wonder if perhaps Mary’s feminine nurturing spirit was attempting to lovingly bless and sooth our Lord before the trauma to come.
+Is that part of why Jesus was so impressed by her sacrifice (He always considers heart motive)?
 If so, this adds to the beauty and value of Mary’s actions during such a horribly stressful time!

 “Now thanks be to God who always leads us in triumph in Christ, and through us diffuses the fragrance of His knowledge in every place.”
 (2 Corinthians 2:14)